permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 - IoT sensors,

 and many more technologies.
-These components all interact within and beyond the application boundary.
+These components all interact within and beyond the applicative boundary.

-In the **ZTAuth\*** architecture, each application boundary—whether it represents a single microservice or a larger system—has a **Policy Decision Point (PDP)** deployed.
+In the **ZTAuth\*** architecture, each applicative boundary—whether it represents a single microservice or a larger system—has a **Policy Decision Point (PDP)** deployed.
 Communication between application boundaries occurs when one boundary requests an action on a resource managed by another boundary.
-When the request is received, it is securely executed using identity-based policies and enforcing the principle of least privilege at the application boundary.
+When the request is received, it is securely executed using identity-based policies and enforcing the principle of least privilege at the applicative boundary.

 This approach makes it easier to envision how different organizations, operating across various networks, could securely federate their systems.
-With each application boundary enforcing its own policies while communicating securely with others, the model offers scalability and security for distributed environments.
+With each applicative boundary enforcing its own policies while communicating securely with others, the model offers scalability and security for distributed environments.

 ---